siddhartha-kar/clonal-hematopoiesis/README.md

 ## Scripts

-This repository is organized into two directories:
+This repository has two directories:

 - `variant_calling` which includes the Nextflow pipelines used to run Mutect2 and process the subsequent VCF files <sup>**</sup>.
 We used Nextflow` version 20.07.1 to run the pipelines.